doj/few/README.md

 ### Regular Expressions and wide characters

-The fewer program is able to display wide characters and files encoded in UTF-8.
+The few program is able to display wide characters and files encoded in UTF-8.
 However because it is designed to work with large files, it will not attempt to match the regular expressions on the wide character representations of the file processed.
 The (display) filter